 Another way of looking at the acidity of a food is by using the potential renal acid load value.
 The PRAL value shows how much base or acid the given food produces inside the organism.

 The PRAL values for chicken and duck meat are 14.6 and 10.2, respectively - the higher this positive number, the more acid-producing the food.

 Weight Loss & Diets

 While chicken and duck are both high in calories, duck meat is denser in energy.

 Between these two foods, chicken is the better option for low-calorie and low-fat diets.
 Both chicken and duck fit well into low carb and low glycemic index diets.

-Despite the high caloric values, studies have shown that high amounts of duck meat intake did not negatively alter body indices, such as body weight, fat mass, body mass index, body fat, or waist to hip ratio (5).
+Despite the high caloric values, studies have shown that high amounts of duck meat intake did not negatively alter body indices, such as body weight, fat mass, body mass index, body fat, or waist-to-hip ratio (5).

-Among children, a higher meat consumption, including chicken, has been associated with lower levels of body mass index (6).
+Among children, higher meat consumption, including chicken, has been associated with lower levels of body mass index (6).
 Poultry meat intake, along with vegetables, has also been correlated with a reduced risk of developing obesity and obesity-related diseases (7).

 Chicken and duck can be included as part of a keto diet as they contain very few carbohydrates.